NLog/NLog.github.io/_posts/2015-08-27-nlog-4-1-0-is-now-available.md

 - `DeleteOldDateArchive` could delete files not being actual archives. [#850]

 ###Fixed Mono build
-This release finnaly builds again on Mono!
+This release finally builds again on Mono!
 We are busy adding Travis CI integration to keep the Mono build working.

 ###Exception is not correctly logged when calling without message
-Writing an excepion as only argument to a logger, like `logger.Info(new Exception())` was not correctly registering the exception to the log messages.
+Writing an exception as only argument to a logger, like `logger.Info(new Exception())` was not correctly registering the exception to the log messages.

 ###Internal logger improvements
 Some small improved has been made to the internal logger.